Pritam738/news-api/README.md

 this will also prevent us exceed rate limmit that might be implented on 3rd party api side.

 ### Authentication
 No authentication is required to use this API.
-However, ensure that you have a valid GNews API key configured in the app.js file.
+However, ensure that you have a valid GNews API key configured in the config/default.json and config/test.json file .

 ### Dockerization